Jane Dodds

-Jane Dodds MS (born 13 September 1963) is a Welsh politician who has served as Leader of the Welsh Liberal Democrats since 2017.
+Jane Winifred Dodds (born 13 September 1963) is a Welsh politician who has served as Leader of the Welsh Liberal Democrats since 2017.
 She was elected as the Member of Parliament (MP) for Brecon and Radnorshire at the seat's 2019 by-election, but was an MP for only three months before being defeated in the general election later the same year.
 In May 2021, Dodds was elected to the Senedd on the Mid and West Wales list.
-This made her the only Welsh Liberal Democrat Member of the Senedd (MS) in the 6th Senedd.
+She is the only Liberal Democrat MS in the Senedd.

-Early and personal life
+Early life and career

 Dodds was born and raised in a Welsh-speaking family in Wrexham, North Wales.
 She attended Ysgol Morgan Llwyd before studying social care at Cardiff University.

 After university she trained to become a social worker, and worked for the Salvation Army in Child Protective Services for 27 years before being elected.
 During this time she also worked in a number of local authorities and for Cafcass, and also at one stage led the Children's Section of the Refugee Council.